Skip to main content

 Anthopleura xanthogrammica

 Green sea anemones are invertebrates commonly found in North and Central America.
 They catch their food using stinging cells in their tentacles.
-Anemones attach to the ground using a muscular food and can even hold on in strong ocean currents.
+Anemones attach to the ground using a muscular foot and can even hold on in strong ocean currents.
 They also help small crabs find new homes by expelling the leftover shells of the snails they eat! affect the ocean immensely.

 sideview of a green sea anemone